bparch/bp-todo-core/README.md

 ## Launch

 To launch the app in DevServer mode key in this command
--	npm run dev
--	In browser key in the URL which the above command generated

-To launch the host the app in Production mode follow this process
--   npm run prod
+-	npm run start
--   The above command will package and output files to dist folder
--	npm install http-server -g
--	http-server /path/to/dist
--	In browser key in the URL which the above command generated
+-	In browser key in the URL as http://localhost:8001/todos

 ## License